barrykooij/what-the-file/readme.txt

 === What The File ===
 Contributors: barrykooij
 Donate link:
-Tags: toolbar, development, file, template, template editing, Template Hierarchy, themes Requires at least: 3.1
+Tags: toolbar, development, file, template, template editing, Template Hierarchy, theme, themes, php, php file Requires at least: 3.1
 Tested up to: 3.5.1
 Stable tag: 1.2.1
 License: GPL v3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 What The File adds an option to your toolbar showing you what file is used to display the page you’re on.
-If you want to you can click the file name to edit it directly through the theme editor.
+Click to edit directly through the theme editor.
 Supports BuddyPress and Roots Theme.

 == Description ==